IBM/detect-timeseriesdata-change/README.md

 1. Log into Data Science (DSX for short) -> R Spark Jupyter Notebook and import the R flow from [.ipynb file](notebooks/watson_changepoint_detection_v2.ipynb)
 2. Insert the credentials from the Data connections or modify the connection details to connect to source DB2
-3. User configures the parameters in R code flow to read the relevant Sensor data subset from the DB2 table
+3. User configures the parameters in [.json dsx configuration file](configuration/cpd_dsx_config.json) and updates credentials to read the configuration file
+4. User then updates credentials to read relevant Sensor data subset from the DB2 table
-4. Data from the cloud database will be read by R Spark dataframe in DSX notebook
+5. Data from the cloud database will be read by R Spark dataframe in DSX notebook
-5. The user will further extract the 2 series of datasets to be compared
+6. The user will further extract the 2 series of datasets to be compared
-6. R notebook will use open R libraries and Custom built function components to get the statistics computed
+7. R notebook will use open R libraries and Custom built function components to get the statistics computed
-7. User will generate visual comparison charts to get visual insights on changes in behavior of the sensor values
+8. User will generate visual comparison charts to get visual insights on changes in behavior of the sensor values
-8. These Statistical metrics will be compared and the changes analyzed using the Custom functions written in R
+9. These Statistical metrics will be compared and the changes analyzed using the Custom functions written in R
-9. Based on the threshold deviation specified by the user, Custom R functions will then output if there is a Change point occurrence detected
+10. Based on the threshold deviation specified by the user, Custom R functions will then output if there is a Change point occurrence detected
-10. Due to the configurable and reusable nature of the components, innumerable combination of data sets can be quickly compared for change point occurrence
+11. Due to the configurable and reusable nature of the components, innumerable combination of data sets can be quickly compared for change point occurrence

 Developer can reuse all components that support the above steps like
 1. Reading specific Time series data points from database like Time stamp, Sensor ID, Sensor values